vfonsecapv/bits-service/docs/acceptance.markdown

 # Acceptance

 The acceptance environment is located at [this softlayer box](https://control.softlayer.com/devices/details/889955).
-It's a bosh-light environment that's deployed manually.
+It's a bosh-lite environment that's deployed manually.

 The pipeline is pushing every GREEN release tarball and the accompanying manifest to the acceptance box.
 All the manifests have no credentials except for the bosh/cf default ones.
 They are using local storage as fog configuration.